 It is sprinkling a bit at Witham Hill Natural Area.
-A chorus of crows lauding the morning at the house across the street.
-Robins and Chickadees keep the background melodic with their usual songs.
-Misty rain is one of the things I love about Oregon and it doesn’t happen much anymore so the day feels especially special.
+A chorus of crows are lauding the morning at the house across the street while robins and chickadees keep the background melodic.

-This park has lots of twisty old oaks, there is no shortage of places to paint.
-Along the trail I hear the peeps of Juncos and rustling of Towhees in the undergrowth.
-Most of the time when I hear a bird making a ton of noise in the brush it is a Spotted Towhee, I told Jay last weekend on our first birding walk together.
+Along the trail I hear the peeps of juncos and rustling of towhees in the undergrowth.
+Most of the time when I hear a bird making a ton of noise in the brush it is a Spotted Towhee, as I told Jay last weekend on our first birding walk together.
 We were at Finley and saw more birds from the car on the way to and from the hike than we did on foot.

-The Towhee, meanwhile, had hopped up on a branch and was screeing at me or the other Towhees, maybe the whole forest.
-Another Towhee across the way would respond dutifully.
-A female, still sifting through the leaves of the underbrush, would join in almost absent-mindedly with a soft scree like a friend who wants you to believe they’re still paying attention.
+The towhee, meanwhile, had hopped up on a branch and was screeing at the other towhees, maybe at the whole forest.
+His partner sifted through the leaves of the underbrush below and would join in absent-mindedly with soft scree like a friend who wants you to believe they’re still paying attention.

 As I walk into the middle of the park I hear the songs of Pacific Wrens and then, high above me, the transcendental opera of a hidden warbler.
-The high pitched tune is so pure and crystalline, my whole being is drawn into its beauty.
-It makes me think about the importance I give to the songs in my heart, as if she should only sing for the things I am meant to keep but maybe she sings for the whole forest.
+The tune is so pure and crystalline, my whole being is drawn into its beauty.
+I consider the songs in my heart.
+I have lived as though she should sing only for the things I am meant to keep but maybe she sings for the whole forest.